-Twin Rivers currently holds a license from the government of the Province of New Brunswick in respect of the NB Crown Lands.
-Twin Rivers has the right to approximately 15% of the annual harvest from the NB Crown Timber License #9 in consideration for a fair market value paid to the Crown.
+Twin Rivers currently holds a license from the Government of the Province of New Brunswick in respect of the NB Crown Lands.
+Twin Rivers has the right to approximately 15% of the annual harvest from the Crown Timber License #9 in consideration for a fair market value paid to the Crown.
 Approximately 85% of the annual harvest from the NB Crown Lands is sub-licensed to third parties who are entitled to cut and harvest timber for their own use on payment of the fair market value to the Crown.
-On January 31, 2006, the Operating LP and Fraser Papers entered into the Crown Lands Services Agreement pursuant to which the Operating LP agreed to provide services under Fraser Papers' direction relating to the NB Crown Lands.
+On January 31, 2006, AT Limited Partnership and Fraser Papers entered into the Crown Lands Services Agreement pursuant to which AT Limited Partnership agreed to provide services under Fraser Papers' direction relating to the NB Crown Lands.
 On April 29, 2010, Twin Rivers acquired the Crown Lands Services Agreement from Fraser Papers in connection with its acquisition of Fraser Papers' specialty papers business.
-Under the Crown Lands Services Agreement, the Operating LP charges Twin Rivers the following prescribed fees: (i) Acadian's cost for the provision of harvesting services (including harvest cost, transportation, access road construction and maintenance), and (ii) a service management fee (calculated in \$/m3) as consideration for its services under the Crown Lands Services Agreement.
+Under the Crown Lands Services Agreement, AT Limited Partnership charges Twin Rivers for Acadian's cost for the provision of harvesting services (including harvest cost, transportation, access road construction and maintenance) and receives LMS fees set by the Government of the Province of New Brunswick in consideration for its services under the Crown Lands Services Agreement.
 As manager of the NB Crown Lands under the Crown Timber License, Twin Rivers is responsible for collecting and paying to the government a fair market value (calculated in \$/m3 that varies based on species and product type).
 Acadian assists Twin Rivers by collecting such amounts from sub-licensees.

-Pursuant to the Crown Lands Services Agreement, the Operating LP provides services to Twin Rivers and the sub-licensees, including: harvest planning and preparation; filing and administration of all management plan and other compliance requirements; scaling services; management of transportation certificates; road construction and maintenance; and accounting services; consistent with services provided by Twin Rivers to sub-licensees in the past.
-The Operating LP is obligated to, among other things, conduct all operations in compliance with all laws and regulations and all material operating policies adopted by Twin Rivers, acting reasonably, and to comply with all terms, conditions and obligations set out in the Crown Timber License.
+Pursuant to the Crown Lands Services Agreement, AT Limited Partnership provides services to Twin Rivers and the sub-licensees, including: harvest planning; filing and administration of all compliance requirements; scaling services; management of transportation certificates; road construction and maintenance on designated roads; and accounting services; consistent with services provided by Twin Rivers to sub-licensees in the past.
+AT Limited Partnership is obligated to, among other things, conduct all operations in compliance with all laws and regulations and all material operating policies adopted by Twin Rivers, acting reasonably, and to comply with all terms, conditions and obligations set out in the Crown Timber License.